Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-syn-scan/tcp-syn-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

-A ***TCP SYN Scan** is quick and efficient scan that can indicate open, filtered and closed port states.
+A ***TCP SYN scan*** is quick and efficient scan that can indicate open, filtered and closed port states.
 It is requested by passing the -sS option to Nmap.
 TCP SYN Scan is also stealthy because it never completes the full TCP connection, so is less likely to be blocked by firewalls.

 ## Syntax